jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Fix padding on small screen (sides are a bit small)

 - Re-enable spy to true for heights that allow it
-- Fix mobile menu labels that are still there when you close the toggle
-- Fix toggle bar blur

 NICE TO HAVEs: